-- Always store your hearing aid batteries at room temperature and do not expose them to extreme heat or cold.
+- Always store your batteries at room temperature and do not expose them to extreme heat or cold.

-- Minimize battery depletion by opening the battery door and leaving it to dry overnight.
+- Minimise battery depletion by opening the battery door and leaving it to dry overnight.

 - Always replace batteries with clean hands as any dirt on them may harm your hearing device.

 About Hearing DirectWe are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, as well as information resources to help improve the quality of life for the hard of hearing.
 We sell: